DISIC/foss-contrib-policy-template/FOSSPolicyTemplate.md

 Creating a new license is very strongly discouraged and explicit approval is required from ENTITY_SUPPORT_EMAIL.

+Contributions should be accepted under the same license as the project outbound license.
 A CLA should not be required for the project.
 Instead, a process like the [Developer’s Certificate of Origin](http://developercertificate.org/) (DCO), can be used to verify that developers agree with the project’s license, if so desired.

 ### Version control system